Our new checkout experience is now live! Buy your tickets here.

 A Summer Internship for Undergraduate Students

-With a focus on the Farm and George Washington's Distillery & Gristmill, this internship provides an opportunity for undergraduate students to become immersed in 18th-century history, agriculture, and industry.
+With a focus on living history at both the Farm and the Gristmill & Distillery, this internship provides an opportunity for undergraduate students to become immersed in 18th-century history, agriculture, industry, and the history of enslavement at Mount Vernon, all while gaining experience as front-line staff in the museum field.

 Requirements

-This program is open to undergraduate students who have completed at least one year of college.
+This program is open to undergraduate students who have completed at least one year of college, but have not yet graduated.

-Applicants should be comfortable with public speaking and available during the entire ten week internship period.
+Applicants should be comfortable with public speaking and available during the entire 10-week internship period.
 Candidates with a background or a keen interest in history are preferred.

 This position requires the ability to:

-• do rigorous physical activity including demonstrating 18th-century farming methods, field work, and milling/distilling
+- Do rigorous physical activity including demonstrating 18th-century farming methods, field work, and milling

 Training Program

-Upon completion of training, interns will work as full-time Historic Trades interpreters under the direction of the professional interpretive staff.
-Interns will be expected to work a five-day, 40-hour week that will include some weekends and evenings.
-Interns will be expected to wear period clothing, provided by Mount Vernon.
+Upon completion of training, interns will work as full-time Historic Trades Interpreters, doing costumed living-history interpretation under the direction of the professional interpretive staff.
+Interns do not need to be in character.
+Interns will be expected to work a five-day, 40-hour week, including weekends and some evenings.

 In addition, interns will participate in department-sponsored field trips to other historic sites and museums in the region.

-Interns will be required to complete a short research project on George Washington, agriculture, 18th-century trades, or related topics.
+Interns must complete and present a research project on George Washington, agriculture, 18th-century trades, or related topics.
 Historic Trades staff will work with colleges and universities to ensure that, if applicable, course credit requirements are met.

 Salary

-This is a paid internship, and interns receive reimbursement for travel expenses to and from Mount Vernon.
+This is a paid internship.
+Interns will receive an estimated stipend of about $450/week.
+Interns also receive reimbursement of up to $350 for travel expenses to and from Mount Vernon.

 As employees of Mount Vernon, interns are required to adhere to Mount Vernon’s Employee Handbook policies.
-Proof of up-to-date tetanus vaccination will be required before the first day of work.
+Proof of up-to-date tetanus vaccination will be required before the first work day.

 Frequently Asked Questions